 Department Chair: Elena Sánchez Mora

-Faculty: Eleonora Bertranou, Patricia Bolaños, Bruce Campbell, Shirley Cardozo, Nelsy Echávez Solano, Angela Erickson-Grussing, Marietta Franulic, Tania Gómez, Christina Hennessy, Roy Ketchum, Marina Martín, Elena Sánchez Mora, Sarah Schaaf, Corey Shouse Tourino, Vilma Walter, Gladys White
+Faculty: Eleonora Bertranou, Patricia Bolaños, Bruce Campbell, Shirley Cardozo, Nelsy Echávez Solano, Marietta Franulic, Tania Gómez, Christina Hennessy, Roy Ketchum, Marina Martín, Elena Sánchez Mora, Sarah Schaaf, Corey Shouse Tourino, Vilma Walter, Gladys White.

 The study of another language is an adventure, an exploration into the workings of minds both like and unalike our own.
 As human minds mold language, so language also molds human minds.
 A language is therefore not only a means by which we represent our thoughts; it is also a medium that presents the world to us in a certain way.
 When we learn a new language, we learn to see differently - we acquire a new perspective from which to view both ourselves and the world.
 In the literature of another language we encounter a culture revealed, extended and tested by its most critical and inventive thinkers, who use the language to explore their society's limitations and possibilities.
 Because the study of language liberates us from bondage to a single cultural perspective and allows us to converse with members of another culture, it has from the times of the ancient Romans been considered central to a liberal education.

 Students of Hispanic Studies seek to understand an intricate contemporary culture and explore the literature and traditions that give it life.
-The major in Hispanic Studies, accordingly, consists of a balanced program of language, literature, culture, and linguistics, and should ideally include one or two semesters in the colleges' semester study abroad programs in Chile, Guatemala, and Spain, or at least a summer term in Spain.
+The major in Hispanic Studies, accordingly, consists of a balanced program of language, literature, culture, and linguistics, and includes one semester in the colleges' semester study abroad programs in Chile, Guatemala, and Spain, or at least a summer term in Spain.

 A major in Hispanic Studies is often interdisciplinary in nature and prepares students for a wide variety of careers, both in the United States and around the world.
 Some students pursue careers in teaching or go on to graduate school in their field, others enter those professions in which applicants with a broad liberal background are sought.
 Beyond that, the linguistic competence associated with such a major is increasingly of interest to employers in a growing number of business, service, and government fields.
 As a result, students often choose to join a foreign language major to an additional major.